ibm-cloud-docs/resiliency/chaos-engineering.md

 :   When the application has just 1 replica, the experiment completes but with a resiliency score of 0 as the application is not continuously available.
 Scaling up the deployment to 2 or more replicas ensures that the experiment succeeds, thus proving our hypothesis.

 Hypothesis 2: Multiple replicas need to be spread across availability zones for zone failures.
 :   In this experiment, we simulate a limited version of zone failure by making all the pods of an application running in a specific availability zone as unreachable.
 We leverage the pod-network-partition fault targetting specific pods scheduled on worker nodes in a single availability zone.
-The fault creates a network policy which denies both ingress and egress traffic from those pods.
+The fault creates a network policy which denies both ingress and egress traffic for those pods.

 :   We begin with five replicas of pods distributed across three worker nodes.
 Each node is located in a different availability zone.
 By applying [anti-affinity](docs/containers?topic=containers-app#affinity) rules, the pods are scheduled among multiple nodes.
 This ensures that requests are handled by pods running in other availability zones.
 As a result, the experiment achieves a full resiliency score.
 However, when we apply affinity rules to ensure all pods are located on the same availability zone, the experiment fails resiliency test.